Home » Cooker Hood Guides & Advice » Make-Up Air in Airtight UK Homes: What You Need to Know

 Conclusion

-Make-up air isn’t complicated—just overlooked.
+Make-up air is not complicated, just often overlooked.
 If your hood feels weak, the kitchen fills with steam, or fans struggle to clear moisture, you may simply need a better path for fresh air.
 A small fix can dramatically improve comfort and ventilation performance.